-Attendance in class or on-line cannot be overstressed for this course.
-There is a proven correlation between attendance and the degree of success.
 In addition to testing and homework requirements, it is the responsibility of the individual student to seek help if they are having difficulty.
-Students should inform me early in the semester before the difficulties become too great
+There are several resources available.
+Students should seek out these sources early in the semester before the difficulties become too great.
+I am available by e-mail or phone call most days.
+I will respond to e-mails within one to two business days, except for Sundays and holidays..